kaltura/kaltura-player-js/docs/player-setup.md

 };
 ```

-**@AnnaAleksandrowicz - Need to add some intro sentences about common/important examples**
+The following sections are examples of common (and important) configurations for the player setup.

-#### Example: Using a Kaltura Session
+#### Example: Using a Kaltura Session (KS)
-If you need to use a ks for your media requests, configure it inside your provider configuration:
+If you need to use a KS for your media requests, configure it inside your provider configuration:
 ```js
 var config = {
 	...